 In the case of depression which is compounded with alcoholism and drug abuse and where outpatient therapy has failed to produce the desired effects, a depression rehabilitation centre is the best place for recovery.
 Rehabilitation for depression is a therapeutic approach that helps a patient beyond mere symptom recovery.
 It helps the person not only overcome the condition but also to develop their full potential by giving them the right tools and coping strategies to deal with their issues.
-Rehabilitation centre for depression offers different programs and therapies that can address both your mental illness and your addiction.
+Rehabilitation for depression offers different programs and therapies that can address both your mental illness and addiction.

 How is depression diagnosed and treated?

 Symptoms of depression vary from person to person.
 Thus there’s no specific test to diagnose the condition.
 Diagnosis of depression is performed through a series of physical exams, lab tests, psychiatric evaluation.
 Your doctor might also follow the criteria listed under the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) to diagnose what type of depression a person is going through.